e-kwsm/ompi/ompi/mca/op/example/README.md

-may not be worthwhile to use the hardware unless the amount of data to be processed is "big enough" (meaning that the cost of the registration and/or copy-in/copy-out is ameliorated) or the memory to be processed is already registered or is otherwise local to the the accelerator hardware.
+may not be worthwhile to use the hardware unless the amount of data to be processed is "big enough" (meaning that the cost of the registration and/or copy-in/copy-out is ameliorated) or the memory to be processed is already registered or is otherwise local to the accelerator hardware.

 Hence, at run-time, the module may choose to use the accelerator